Michael Petrov

 Contact

-A passionate chamber musician, Michael is a member of the critically acclaimed Trio Isimsiz.
-The trio’s first CD was released in 2017 and in 2018 they won a Borletti-Buitoni Trust Fellowship Award.
-In the UK, Trio Isimsiz regularly appears at venues such as Wigmore Hall and Snape Maltings.
-Recent dates have included the Trondheim Chamber Music Festival, the Kölner Philharmonie, and the Théâtre des Abbesses in Paris.
+A passionate chamber musician, Petrov was a founding member of the critically acclaimed Trio Isimsiz.
+The trio’s debut recording was released in 2017, and in 2018 they received a Borletti-Buitoni Trust Fellowship.
+In the UK, Trio Isimsiz has appeared at venues including Wigmore Hall and Snape Maltings, alongside performances at the Trondheim Chamber Music Festival, the Kölner Philharmonie, and the Théâtre des Abbesses in Paris.

 ti-12.jpg